There are three kinds of criticism

 Pharmacy gaper taking the pill

-Objective criticism analyses and evaluates.
-Indifferent as I like to call it, it is insensitive to persons: It serves some impartial discipline, a wider, higher and abstract ideal – truth, beauty, religion or justice, profit, excellence... so that it has no friends. .
+Factual criticism analyses and evaluates.
+Objective (or Indifferent towards the person) as I chose to call it, it is insensitive to persons: It serves some discipline placed above persons, a wider, higher and abstract ideal or practical goal – truth, beauty, religion or justice, profit, excellence, perfection... so that it has no friends...

-It is meant to assess, to correct, to perfect, to redress and bring to task, to do everything towards precision, beauty, excellence, profit or success.
-With this purpose it must show things as they are, with no fantasy.
-Impersonal, it is supposed to be sincere.
+In philosophic terms an objective critique of truth is meant to evaluate the consistency of a content and its truth to hard fact.
+In practice, a multitude of "objective" critiques are meant to assess, to correct, to perfect, to redress and bring to task, to do everything towards various criteria of precision, beauty, excellence, usefulness, profit or success.
+Those criteria are taken for granted and "objective".
+With that given purpose they are supposed to see and show things as they are, with no fantasy or bias.
+Impersonal, such feedback and comment is supposed to be rational and sincere.
+It is, as Kant defined critique " a free and public examination" **

 *

-It is meant to assess, to correct, to perfect, to redress and bring to task, to do everything towards precision, beauty, excellence, profit or success.
-With this purpose it must show things as they are, with no fantasy.
-Impersonal, it is supposed to be sincere.
+In philosophic terms an objective critique of truth is meant to evaluate the consistency of a content and its truth to hard fact.
+In practice, a multitude of "objective" critiques are meant to assess, to correct, to perfect, to redress and bring to task, to do everything towards various criteria of precision, beauty, excellence, usefulness, profit or success.
+Those criteria are taken for granted and "objective".
+With that given purpose they are supposed to see and show things as they are, with no fantasy or bias.
+Impersonal, such feedback and comment is supposed to be rational and sincere.
+It is, as Kant defined critique " a free and public examination" **

 *